INLab-DGU/W-Fabric/README.md

 # W-Fabric

-Fabric blockchain can be connected to **Watchdog Network** by using W-Fabric instead of [the official Fabric Source Code] (https://github.com/hyperledger/fabric.git).
+Fabric blockchain can be connected to **Watchdog Network** by using W-Fabric instead of [the official Fabric Source Code](https://github.com/hyperledger/fabric.git).

 **Prerequisite**
 - Install MongoDB Driver on your host machine running Fabric